 When it comes to inquiries, even though they may be a small piece of the credit score pie, they can hurt you financially.
 They sit on your report, displaying your credit application history, depending on the initiator of the request to view your credit.

-Your inquiries give insight into how often someone is taking a peak to offer you an enticing opportunity for a new line of credit or how often you are requesting additional credit.
+Your inquiries give insight into how often someone is taking a peek to offer you an enticing opportunity for a new line of credit.
+They can also show you how often you are requesting additional credit.
 If you have a multitude of inquiries, you can appear as a credit risk to potential creditors; and if you did not authorize an inquiry appearing on your report, you should absolutely contact the company and/or file a dispute.